-Micalet is A field blend of local varieties Tortosí, Trepadell, Malvasía, Merseguera and Verdil, aged in old barrels and demi-johns to give the wine textural and aromatic breadth.
-The result is a generous wine with white fruits on the nose, nuts, and Mediterranean herbs.
-The palate is zesty, with citrus fruit, salted almonds, and a chalky freshness to the finish.
+This delectable wine is aged in old barrels and demi-johns to give the wine textural and aromatic breadth.
+The result is a generous, zesty palate brimming with citrus fruit, salted almonds, and a chalky freshness on the finish.

 Javier Revert is part of a vanguard of young Spanish winemakers who are working with indigenous grape varieties and traditional viticultural and winemaking techniques to produce pure, vibrant wines that truly reflect their origins.